The electronic version of this International Standard can be downloaded from the ISO/IEC Information Technology Task Force (ITTF) web site.

 The LSB is primarily a binary interface definition.
 Not all of the source level APIs available to applications may be contained in this specification.

-Interfaces described in this part of LSB Desktop are mandatory except where explicitly listed otherwise.
-Interfaces described in the LSB Desktop module supplement those described in the LSB Core module.
+Interfaces described in LSB Imaging are mandatory except where explicitly listed otherwise.
+Interfaces described in the LSB Imaging module supplement those described in the LSB Core module.
 They do not depend on other LSB modules.

 Status: PublishedPublication date: 2021-10